veracity/veracity-documentation/sections/vap/admin-tab/background-jobs.md

 description: Overview of the Background Jobs tab in the admin tab.
 ---

-# Background jobs
+# Background Jobs

-The "Background jobs" page shows all the jobs running in the background of your VAP service.
+The "Background Jobs" tab shows all the jobs running in the background of your VAP service.
 For each job, you can check its:
-* type
+* Type
-* creation date
+* Creation date
-* completion date
+* Completion date
-* status
+* Status

 To see the details of a job, in the row with the job, select the details icon.